 3. Libraries and Local Bookstores

-Lastly, consider reaching out to your local libraries and bookstores.
-They may be willing to give you old copies of magazines for free before they’re recycled.
-If you need magazines in bulk for education or crafting purposes or if you’re not worried about having the latest copy, this can be an especially great option for you.
+Your local libraries and bookstores may be willing to give you old copies of magazines for free before they’re recycled.
+If you need magazines in bulk for education or crafting purposes, or if you’re not worried about having the latest copy, this can be an especially great option for you.

 Of course, there are up-to-date magazines available to check out or purchase at libraries and bookstores.
-Still, you may be able to get old copies for free as new copies replace them on shelves.
+But you may be able to get old copies for free to take home.

 I called a few nearby libraries and local bookstores to ask about free magazines.
-Everyone I talked to when I called seemed eager to help me get connected to the right people.
+Everyone I talked to seemed eager to help me get connected to the right people.
 Most of them were able to provide information on how to request copies of old books and magazines.
-If you’re a teacher or a parent, you’ll likely have some luck with this option.

 Whether you’re just looking to pass the time with some new reading material, hoping to stock your classroom with educational resources or hoarding magazines for future craft projects, there’s no reason to pay for a new subscription.